xdite/security-basic/index.md

 * https://github.com/apotonick/reform
 * Decouple your models from forms
-* gives you a form object with validations and nested setup of models.
+* gives you a `form object with validations and nested setup of models`.
 * also by apotonick, the author of Cells